MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 >
 > * If receiving any playback error while playing Vimeo video in MCT, you need update [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/115015677227-Troubleshoot-player-error-messages) in your Vimeo account.

-### How can I allow external videos to play inside Microsoft Community Training?
+### How can I allow external videos to play inside Community Training?

 1. Login to Azure portal.
 2. Go to App Services from the left-menu.

     ![Select App Service.png](../media/Select%20App%20Service%281%29.png)

-3. Click on the app service belonging to your Microsoft Community Training instance.
+3. Click on the app service belonging to your Community Training instance.
 4. Select Configuration under settings from the left-menu.

     ![Select Configurations.png](../media/Select%20Configurations%281%29.png)